 Medicare will pay 80% of the “Medicare Allowed” charges for your Cataract Surgery costs.
 Medicare determines what is “allowed” and the cataract surgeon agrees to this determination.
-Under Medicare coverage it is likely that you will be responsible for the 20% difference remaining between the fee collected by surgeon from Medicare and the actual “Medicare Allowed” charges.
+Under Medicare coverage, it is likely that you will be responsible for the 20% difference remaining between the fee collected by the surgeon from Medicare and the actual “Medicare Allowed” charges.
 Many Medicare beneficiaries also have secondary insurance to cover their “20%” of the Medicare Allowable charges.
 If you do please make sure to bring this to the attention of our staff.

 Medicare will cover the cost of a basic Monofocal Lens Implant.
 Medicare requires that you pay individually (aka…out of pocket) for the cost of Astigmatism Correcting Toric Lens Implants, Multifocal Lens Implants and for the use of the LenSx Laser technology.
 Any additional fees for the cataract procedure will be reviewed with you by the staff and convenient arrangements for payment will be made.

 Now that you can better understand how much cataract surgery prices and costs, it’s time to take the next step.
-Schedule a free cataract consultation, or call us today: 713-797-1010
+Schedule a cataract consultation, or call us today: 713-797-1010

 If you have more questions about cataracts, visit our FAQ page that answers common cataract surgery questions and helps you know what to expect with cataract surgery.